-Whether you are staying on campus or living in an apartment this year, the rules of how to live in these spaces have also been greatly affected by COVID.
+Whether you are staying on campus or living in an apartment at UIUC this year, the rules of how to live in these spaces have also been greatly affected by COVID.
 Firstly, all students are required to wear a face-covering at all times when they step out of their room, except for while in the shower, and eating in cafeterias.

 Another big change is that guests are no longer allowed in the dorms on campus.
 Students can freely visit other floors of their building but cannot travel from dorm to dorm.
 Signs will also be posted in common areas, warning students of limitations of the number of people allowed within a space.